daniel5713/Kunyao-academy-app/Blackjack/README.md

 ```

-- Run casino server (It will automaticly process request from player)
+- Run casino server (this helps the player to read/write the blockchain)

 ```sh
 # 1.build from source